JoshWillik/ff/README.md

 - if more than one match, allow chosing which file to open
 - don't require pattern
-- always do search from git root if inside a git project
+- -r to do search from git root if inside a git project
+- read ignore paths from .gitignore